What funding could I get for teacher training?

 You may be able to get support if you’re a student and you’re disabled, have a learning difficulty or health problem(opens in new window).

 If you come from outside England

-If you live in Wales(opens in new window), Scotland(opens in new window) or Northern Ireland you’ll need to contact your country’s student finance body to learn more about your eligibility for funding.
+If you live in Wales(opens in new window), Scotland(opens in new window) or Northern Ireland(opens in new window) you’ll need to contact your country’s student finance body to learn more about your eligibility for funding.

 Contact the education authority if you live in the Channel Islands (Jersey(opens in new window) and Guernsey(opens in new window)) or on the Isle of Man(opens in new window).